ycpcs/cs201-fall2016/assign/assign06.md

 * `getReferencedURL`: returns a URL referenced by a link occurring in a web document in absolute canonical form (see below)
 * `toString`: returns the textual representation of a URL

-Note that the `equals` and `compareTo` methods are already defined: you will not need to modify them.
+Note that the `equals`, `hashCode`, and `compareTo` methods are already defined: you will not need to modify them.
+(All of them call `toString`, so they will not work correctly unless `toString` works correctly.)

 ### Finding the canonical form of a URL